reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

   good approximation of the variation present in the original 6D dataset (see the cumulative proportion of variance and scree plot).
 The cut-off of cumulative 70% variation is common to retain the PCs for analysis (Jolliffe et al., 2016).
 Even though the first four PCs contribute  ~99% and have eigenvalues > 1, it will be difficult to visualize them at once and needs to perform pairwise visualization.
-- From the biplot and loadings plot, we can see the variables D and E are highly associated and forms cluster.
-Similarly, A and B are highly associated and forms another cluster.
+- From the biplot and loadings plot, we can see the variables D and E are highly associated and forms cluster (gene expression response in D and E conditions are highly similar).
+Similarly, A and B are highly associated and forms another cluster (gene expression response in A and B conditions are highly similar but different from other clusters).
 If the variables are highly associated, the angle between the variable vectors should be as small as possible in the biplot.

 ## <span style="color:#33a8ff">References</span>